TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `hardReset`

 Performs a hardware reset of the RN module.
-Input parameter is the pin which the reset pin from the module is connected to.
-This does clear saved state, e.g. provisioned keys.
+Input parameter is the pin to which the reset pin from the module is connected.
+This does clear saved state, e.g., provisioned keys.

 ```c
 void hardReset(uint8_t resetPin);